 Your Practitioner Does Best That Way

 You chose a specific doctor, and they were trained in a specific way how to deliver a baby.
+It, honestly, is just how deliveries are done in the United States and some western cultures (and have been that way for YEARS).

 They also may only know how to release a stuck shoulder, use forceps or a vacuum if you’re on your back.
 These can be emergency situations where they need to be extremely skilled and act quickly for possibly your life or the baby’s life.